 Dominic Joseph Lavin was born at Riverston, County Sligo in 1842.
 His parents were Thomas Lavin and Honora McGowan.
 The family fled Ireland in “black ’47” at the worst of the Famine.
 The group included Thomas and Honora, an uncle and Dominic and his two brothers.
 Cholera struck the little family and when it had run its course only Dominic and his mother survived.
-His father and uncle were buried at sea and his brothers died at Quebec, and almost certainly went into the mass graves on Grosse Ile to lie with ten thousand of their fellow-immigrants of that dreadful year.
+His father and uncle were buried at sea and his brothers died near Quebec City, and almost certainly went into the mass graves on Grosse Ile to lie with ten thousand of their fellow-immigrants of that dreadful year.

 Honora Lavin put her son in the care of Archbishop Bourget of Montreal and of a young priest, Father Anthony O’Malley, who was just ordained that year.
 The surviving records do not show Dominic Lavin’s career during the following years, but they do show that Father O’Malley, after a period in the Quebec region, was transferred in 1854 to the then-new Ottawa diocese.
 He was parish priest at Corkery from 1868 to 1884.
 We do not know how closely Dominic Lavin’s travels paralleled those of Father O’Malley, but we do know that he was called to the priesthood at an early age.
 He studied at St. Sulpice Seminary at Montreal in 1861 and was ordained at Montreal in 1865.
 He spent a brief period assisting Father Lynch at Allumette Island, where he proved so capable that he was assigned his own parish at Pakenham in November 1866.
 Borrowing eighty dollars for his expenses, Father Lavin came down the Ottawa by steamer and then from Arnprior on horseback to his new parish.